Having limited choices in something can be frustrating.

 Now, the only catch here is all these unique features come as pay to play basis.
 So, you have to pay for them separately, or you can buy the bundle pack that cost anywhere between $4-$7/month.

 This bundle pack contains all the add-on products LogmeOnce has developed to tighten up your security.

-LogmeOnce is also an ideal option for sharing passwords and other details because it allows you to share things directly via email.
+LogmeOnce is also an ideal option for secure password sharing and other information because it allows you to share directly via email.

-And you can decide whether the recipient could see the login credentials or not.
+And you can decide whether the recipient can see the login credentials or not.

 LogmeOnce has extensions for almost every popular browser like Chrome, Firefox, Opera, Safari, Microsoft Edge, and more.

-Smartphone users can download the Android or iOS apps on their phones.
+Smartphone users can download the Android or iOS password manager apps on their phones.

 And even though the tool is primarily free for everyone, if you can invest some money, their Premium Suite is a steal of a deal for just $12/year.

 That’s just $1/month making it one of the cheapest tools out there.